Interfacing Guide for Bags

-Interfacing for bags is as as important as batting for quilts; you can’t make a quality bag without a quality interfacing.
+Interfacing for bags is as important as batting for quilts; you can’t make a quality bag without a quality interfacing.

 My first bags were made out of home decor fabric.
-As I have many beautiful quilt weight fabrics, I started to use them for bags too .
-And I love these bags; you can pair the fabric with different types of interfacing, for different types of bags.
+As I have many beautiful quilt-weight fabrics, I started to use them for bags too.
+And I love these bags; you can pair the fabric with different types of interfacing for different types of bags.

 So let’s talk about the interfacing I use with the quilt weight fabric.

-First I want to say that because I am a quilter, I make quilted bags.
+First, I want to say that because I am a quilter, I make quilted bags.
 And I don’t quilt only on batting!

-These bags below are made with Fusible Fleece – Fusible Thermolam – Batting – Timtex.
+The bags below are made with Fusible Fleece – Fusible Thermolam – Batting – Timtex.

-They add structure and strength to the fabric, making soft, flexible or stiff, rigid bags.
+They add structure and strength to the fabric, making soft, flexible, or stiff, rigid bags.

 1. Pellon Fusible Fleece 987F or Pellon Fusible Thermolam Plus TP971F.
 (Vilene H630, H 640)

 The fusible fleece or Thermolam could be fused directly to the wrong side of the fabric.
 But I don’t like the look of the fabric because of the loft of the fleece.
 This is why I first fuse a layer of a light fusible interfacing (woven or no-woven, like Pellon SF-101 Shape Flex, Craft Fuse or Vilene S320, Vilene G700), it makes the fabric crisp.
-Then I fuse a layer of fusible fleece or Thermolam , which adds body to the fabric.
+Then I fuse a layer of fusible fleece or Thermolam, which adds body to the fabric.

-left: only fusible fleece right: interfacing + fusible fleece |
+right: interfacing + fusible fleece

 2. Thermolam versus Quilted Thermolam